How is climate change affecting the emergence and transmission of infectious diseases, and how can we become more resilient to these outbreaks?

 Funded by: Horizon Europe Guarantee

-The project directly addresses the impact of climate change on infectious diseases and proposes solutions to increase resilience.
+The project focuses on the impact of climate change on infectious diseases and offers solutions for resilience.

 Assessment of the potential impact of future climate change on human health and well-being (the latter via effects on animal health) is hindered by the sheer number of pathogens, their diversity, varied linkages to clima...